Anthos clusters on bare metal has the following sets of installation prerequisites:

 In production environments, you should create separate service accounts for different purposes.
 Anthos clusters on bare metal needs the following different types of Google Cloud service accounts depending on their purpose:

-- To register a cluster in environs, grant the
+- To register a cluster in a fleet, grant the

 roles/gkehub.adminIAM role to the service account on your Google Cloud project.